Analogue Photography: Part 3 – A Nostalgic Race and a Suburban Shopping Centre with Kodak Tri-X

 The library

 All the good things about Tri-X said, I have to admit I’ve always been of two minds about this film.
-I like the look, and I know many photographers love it — and yes, I’ll probably catch some grief from the fans for saying this — but sometimes I find the grain a little too bold for my taste.
+I like the look, and I know many photographers love it — and yes, I’ll probably catch some grief from the fans for saying this — but sometimes I find the grain a little too bold and sometimes too contrasty for my taste.
 For war photography, catastrophes, crime scenes, and misery, it is unbeatable.
 Perhaps it’s because this film has been used by photojournalists around the world for decades in such contexts, and that association lingers in my mind.
 For day-to-day photography, happy events, or lighter documentary work, I personally prefer other black-and-white films.
 More on that in upcoming articles.

-Tri-X at its boldest — beautiful, gritty, and maybe a touch too much for me
+Tri-X at its boldest — beautiful, gritty, and maybe a touch too much for me (Chevrolet Corvette C1, Saab 92 in the background)

 The pictures you see in this article all come from a single roll of Tri-X, shot at ISO 400 and developed and scanned by bildskanning.com in Sweden.